zeke/devcenter-scraper/content/md/add-on-provider-api.md

 The `logplex_token` attribute is provided so that logs can be sent to the app's log stream.
 For more information, see [the article describing logplex input](add-on-provider-log-integration).

-The `options` object in the request are [extra command line options](/articles/additional-provisioning-options) passed in to the `heroku addons:add` command.
+The `options` object in the request are [extra command line options](add-on-parameter-handling) passed in to the `heroku addons:add` command.

 The `id` value returned in the response may be a string or integer value.
 It should be an immutable value that can be used to address the relationship between this app and resource.
-This means that a plan change can *not* change the value of this `id`, you can however update the
+This means that a plan change can *not* change the value of this `id`, although you can update the
 `config` later to point the app to a different resource.

 The `config` object and `message` in the response are both optional.